 • You are beginning to develop rheumatoid nodules that you didn’t have before

-If you suspect that your rheumatoid arthritis has become progressive, consult your rheumatologist to determine the changes in your condition.
+If you suspect that your rheumatoid arthritis has become progressive, consult your rheumatologist to determine the changes in your condition and discuss potential adjustments to your treatment plan.

-The following are general guidelines of when to seek treatment for your rheumatoid arthritis progression:
+The following are general guidelines of when to seek treatment for your RA progression:

 • When you first suspect symptoms